Zeyu-Li/CMPUT-229/README.md

 ## RISC-V

 This part will be a review about RISC-V assembly taught by [Nelson Amaral](https://webdocs.cs.ualberta.ca/~amaral/).
-This will be a RISC-Free experience\*
+This will be a RISC-Free experience\*.
+This course will mostly focus on RISC-V programing and is usually taught in the fall term.

 <a name=overviewr></a>